Congenital Adrenal Hyperplasia

 When a child with CAH gets sick, is injured or needs surgery, she will need high doses of cortisol, called “stress doses.”
 For additional information, review stress dosing educational material [PDF] and watch our stress dosing video.

-Some infant girls may require reconstruction surgery of atypical external genitalia.
+Some infant girls may require surgery of atypical external genitalia.
 In this situation, your child will be evaluated by our dedicated urology team headed by Tom Kolon, MD.
 Dr. Kolon has extensive experience in surgical management of children with CAH.

 Our program at CHOP offers patients and families various treatment options to address any potential complications of CAH, such as early puberty or growth disorders.
 Therapies with suppression of puberty or growth hormone are discussed with families in such cases.
 Adolescents and young adults are screened for fertility problems and referred for expert opinion and treatment according to their needs.
 Nutrition and psychology support is available at any point for families.